cyberglitchlabs/owon-xdm-remote/README.md

 ## Notes
 In some pictures you see V1.0 PCB.
 All changes to V1.1 are tested.
 I will update the pictures, once I receive the V1.1 boards.

+## Disclaimer
+> :warning: **WARNING**: You may only **USE THIS PROJECT AT YOUR OWN RISK**.
+The information provided is meant to be helpful but may contain errors or may be misinterpreted.
+Neither myself nor any of the contributors to this project provide any warranty or will assume any responsibility for any damage you cause yourself or others by using this project.

 ---

 ## License